freedomofpress/securedrop-docs/docs/admin/installation/intro_for_admins.rst

 * ensure that SecureDrop Workstations are kept up to date
 * investigate and respond to security incidents
 * schedule and perform required maintenance tasks, such as operating system upgrades
-* ensure that SecureDrop users adhere to the documented processes for checking SecureDrop, communicating with sources, and reviewing documents
+* ensure that *Journalists* adhere to the documented processes for checking SecureDrop, communicating with *Sources*, and reviewing documents
 * verify the integrity of SecureDrop code
 * avoid the installation of unsupported code or patches
 * :doc:`decommission SecureDrop after it is no longer in use </admin//maintenance/decommission>`